Mor-uto/BetterBukkitMethods/README.md

-# BetterBukkitMethods
+# BukkitEzLib
-These are Bukkit API methods that are meant to make it easier to use, I personally use these.
+this is a lib intended to make it easy to use the bukkit API in an easier way

 I hope you are happy using them :)